 668.43 Institutional Information

 (b) The institution must make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
 The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity any other relevant State official or agency that would appropriately handle a student’s complaint.

 Lewis University is committed to a policy of fair treatment of its students in their relationships with fellow students, faculty, staff and administrators.
 Students are encouraged to seek an informal resolution of a dispute directly with the faculty or individual(s) involved when possible.
 For matters where a resolution is not feasible, a student may make a formal appeal/complaint.

-There are three categories of formal appeals/complaints:
+There are three categories for formal appeals/complaints:

-Procedures for conducting grade appeals and other academic appeals are available in the course catalog and the student handbook(s).
+Procedures for conducting a grade appeals and other academic appeals are available in the course catalog and the student handbook(s).

 A student is someone who is currently enrolled full or part-time or who has recently been enrolled in the institution.
 If the individual has left the institution and would have to reapply for admission, (catalog states two years) then the complainant is not a student for the purposes of this policy.
 In addition, alumni who received a degree two or more years ago are also outside of this policy.